 4. Appreciate and Manage Uncertainties and Reservations

-Any employee apprehensions or skepticism should be addressed.
+Any employee apprehensions or scepticism should be addressed.
 You can do this by stressing the reasons for stopping existing ways and introducing new ways.

 To help you manage this stage effectively, use the following four steps.